Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship - ExBulletin

 It was a busy night in the net for Czech goalkeeper Tomas Suchanek, who stopped 52 of 57 shots.

-McTavish was the first to beat the netminder and tied the score at 16:44 in the opening frame by diverting Thompson’s long punch through traffic.
+McTavish was the first to beat the netminder by finishing the opening frame equalizing 16:44 by deflecting Thompson’s long punch through traffic.

-Canada head coach Dave Cameron said he was nervous early in the game about how well Suchanek played.
+Canada’s head coach Dave Cameron said he was “nervous” early in the game about how well Suchanek played.

 On the other side of the ice, Dylan Garand made 22 saves to take his second win of the tournament for the Canadians.